 Art and graphic design is a reflection of developments and human thought throughout the course of history.
 Therefore it is important for designers to consider the influences and developments of multiple historical influences to best evaluate the most effective communication to use as inspiration for a project.
 An example of a historic artwork that has had an impact on my understanding of storytelling is Las Meninas by Diego Velázquez.
 The reason for this isn’t necessarily the style of the painting, but rather the hidden details of the painting that convey a story, such as King Philip IV and his wife in the background mirror, Velázquez’s own figure present within the painting and multiple historical paintings hung on the wall behind the figures.
-Similarly Hans Holbein’s The Ambassador is inspiring for this reason as well, featuring multiple objects intended to signify meaning particularly the large anamorphic skull signifying death.

 All type present on this site is Montserrat, created by the graphic designer Julieta Ulanovsky and later updated by Jacques Le Bailly in 2017.
 This site is powered by WordPress and GoDaddy.
 Customized theme is Honshi – Elementor Creative Theme.
 Credit to Pixabay for all free stock photography.
 Special thanks to the creations that activated my passion for design and continue to inspire me.